Cystectomy With Ileal Conduit: What to Expect at Home

 Your Recovery

-A cystectomy is surgery to remove part or all of the bladder.
+A cystectomy is surgery to remove the bladder.
 The surgery is mainly used to treat bladder cancer.

 After surgery, your belly will be sore.
 You will probably need pain medicine for 1 to 2 weeks.
 You can expect your urostomy (stoma) to be swollen and tender at first.
 This usually improves after 2 to 3 weeks.
 You may notice some blood in your urine or that your urine is light pink for the first 3 weeks after surgery.
 This is normal.

 While you are recovering from surgery, you will also be learning to care for your stoma.
-You may find it helpful to meet several times with a wound ostomy continence nurse (WOCN).
-This nurse can teach you how to care for your stoma and use a urostomy pouch.
+You may find it helpful to meet several times with a nurse who can teach you how to care for your stoma and use a urostomy pouch.

 Many people can return to work or their usual activities 4 to 6 weeks after surgery.
 But you will probably need 6 to 8 weeks to fully recover from the surgery.

 Bladder cancer surgery may affect sexual function.
-If a woman's uterus and ovaries are removed during the surgery, she will not be able to get pregnant, and menopause may start.
-She may have hot flashes and other symptoms of menopause.
-And if a man's prostate gland and seminal vesicles are removed, he may have problems getting an erection and will not be able to make a woman pregnant.
+If your uterus and ovaries are removed during surgery, you won't be able to get pregnant.
+And you may start menopause, which can cause hot flashes and other symptoms.
+Or if your prostate gland and seminal vesicles are removed, you may have problems getting erections.
+You also won't be able to get someone pregnant.
+Anyone who may want to have biological children in the future should talk to their doctor.
+It may be possible to save eggs or sperm before the surgery.

 You may feel sad or depressed, or you may worry about how your body will look after surgery.
 You may worry about whether the surgery will affect your ability to have sex.
 These concerns are common.
 Ask your doctor about support groups or other resources that can help you with this.
 Call the American Cancer Society (1-800-227-2345) or visit its website at www.cancer.org for more information.